blockspacer/chromium_base_conan/extensions/basic/multiconfig/README.md

 bool flag = my_bool_key.GetValue();
 ```

-Note that without `clearAndReload` configuration values will be cached
+Note that without `resetAndReload` configuration values will be cached
 i.e. changes in configuration files are NOT auto detected
 (but you can add that functionality manually, see `addObserver`).